Strategic Alignment: Decoded

 If you are afraid to admit that you don’t actually know what your strategy is besides to “stay alive”…

-Let my team help.
+Let our team help.
 We’ve seen it, we’ve lived it, and we know it.
 Let us help you get clear on where you are, where you want/need to go, and how you’ll get there (by when and with whom).
-You’ll sleep better at night, I promise.

 If you aren’t clear how your Executive Team stacks up, here is the checklist for strategic alignment*: